 Nevertheless, this is an enthusiast build, so look for recommendations in the section on peripherals.

-This is the best GPU you can currently get, and possibly the best GPU that might be released for a while unless a real Titan card is in the making, so grab it while it’s hot and enjoy it to the fullest.
-That’s the only advice we can give.
+This is the best GPU you can currently get, and possibly the best GPU that might be released for a while unless a real Titan card is in the making.

 There are so many RAM options and brands out there that it can be difficult to pick the right one.
 However, choosing RAM is not as complicated as choosing some of the other components.
 If you’re only interested in gaming, the only two things you should be interested in are capacity and speed.